The Restriction Theorem for Fully Nonlinear Subequations

-The result of the last section can be carried over to a much more general context.
+The result of the last subsection can be carried over to a completely general version of Theorem \CC.2.
 Let $Z$ be a riemannian manifold of dimension $n$ and $\GG\ss G(p, TZ)$ a closed subset of the bundle of tangent $p$-planes on $Z$.
 We again assume that $\GG\ss G(p, TZ)$ admits a smooth neighborhood retraction which preserves the fibres of the projection $G(p, TZ) \to Z$.
-As before $\GG$ determines a natural subequation $F$ on $Z$ defined by the condition that
+As before $\GG$ determines a natural subequation $F_\GG$ on $Z$ defined by the condition that

 where $\Hess\, u$ denotes the riemannian hessian of $u$.
 (See [HL$_{2,6}$] for examples and details.)
 The corresponding $F$-subharmonic functions are again called $\GG${\bf -plurisubhamronic functions}.